Skip to main content

 How much does it cost to build a platform like Shopify?

-A Shopify-like MVP runs $120,000-$180,000 and lands in about 20-28 weeks.
-Once you fold in the theme engine, app marketplace, and payment processing, a full multi-tenant platform sits at $180,000-$300,000.
-The multi-tenant piece on its own eats 20-25% of the total build cost.
+A Shopify-like MVP lands in about 20-28 weeks, and the budget tracks the scope rather than a menu price.
+What sets it is the tenant isolation model, how many built-in themes you ship, and whether checkout runs through Stripe Connect or your own processor.
+Fold in the theme engine, app marketplace, and payment processing and you are into a full multi-tenant platform.
+The multi-tenant piece on its own eats 20-25% of the total build effort.

 What is multi-tenant architecture in eCommerce?